Teak75035/panelhud-gnome-extension/README.md

 ```
 - Reload GNOME
   Alt + F2, then r (log out for wayland)
-- Check
-  Check if extensions are enabled in GNOME Extensions.
+- Check if extensions are enabled in GNOME Extensions.

 # Usage
 Change the text via HTTP `http://127.0.0.1:1234?ctt=`